 |3864 height / 5152 width

 Coordination and scheduling are critical in a construction project.
 Many problems and errors in projects stem from poor communication or lack of coordination, directly impacting the project schedule.
 Knowing precisely what’s happening on site – what has been done so far and what remains to be done – is quite often time-consuming, not to say challenging, for project managers and BIM managers.

 Saving Time and Money

 Collecting data automatically on a daily basis is a huge benefit for the project team at the Danish site.
 Although located on site, going out in the field to check the building status could take hours.
 With a permanent monitoring solution (installed in 30 minutes) and results accessible online, visual data is automatically available when they need it and construction errors and rework is avoided.

 Easing the access to information is not the only advantage of the solution.
-By delivering analyzable and measurable data of the as-built every day combined with the Pix4Dbim Cloud features – such as scrolling timeline, measurement, annotation and CAD drawing overlay tools – it also provides the project team with a simple checking tool to:
+By delivering analyzable and measurable data of the as-built every day combined with the PIX4Dcloud Advanced features – such as scrolling timeline, measurement, annotation and CAD drawing overlay tools – it also provides the project team with a simple checking tool to:

 - Verify as-built against as-design

 - Check if the BIM models need to be updated